MGeurts/genealogy/README.md

 ### Sponsoring

-If you like this project, please consider giving it a star.
+If you like this project, please consider giving it a star and spread the word.
 Thank you.

 ## Impressum